This article provides information on the Churn Recognition setting available in ChartMogul. Learn how to configure this setting.

-- Always recognize cancellations as churn at the time of cancellation — Churn will always happen in ChartMogul at the time the subscription is canceled/expired in your billing system.
-This gives you a more real-time view of your forward-looking MRR and is closer to the concept of Committed Monthly Recurring Revenue (CMRR).
+- When the subscription ends in your billing system (default) — ChartMogul recognizes churn at the time the subscription is canceled or expires in your billing system.
+This option gives you a real-time view of your forward-looking MRR and is closer to the concept of Committed Monthly Recurring Revenue (CMRR).